rkhleics/wfm/README.rst

 You're going to need to get API keys from WorkflowMax.
 Believe it or not, you do this by `emailing them`_.
 They tend to respond reasonably soon.
-If you have a colleague who already has a set, just use theirs; we decide which user to update as based on email address [1]_.
+If you have a colleague who already has a set, just use theirs; we decide which user to update as based on email address.
 Once you have your keys, make a file at ``~/.wfm.yml`` containing something to the effect of:

 .. code-block:: yaml